Maritime Transport Act 1994

 You could also call this:

-"No dumping harmful substances from NZ ships in international seas."
+"No dumping bad stuff from NZ ships in the ocean beyond our waters."

-You cannot discharge harmful substances from a New Zealand ship into the sea or seabed beyond New Zealand continental waters.
-This means you cannot release harmful substances into the sea beyond New Zealand's waters or onto the seabed below that sea.
-You can discharge a harmful substance if you follow the marine protection rules.
+You must not discharge harmful substances from a New Zealand ship into the sea or seabed beyond New Zealand continental waters.
+You cannot discharge harmful substances into the sea beyond New Zealand continental waters or onto the seabed below that sea.
+However, you can discharge a harmful substance if you do it in accordance with the marine protection rules.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.